-Can use classification materials to identify unknown plants and animals Can create classification keys Can give a number of why an animal belongs to a particular group udied regularly, ne key features that n Classify seeds in a range of ways including by how they are dispersed Create a new species of flowering plant Use secondary sources to research the characteristics of animals that belong to a group Use information about the characteristics of an unknown animal or plant to assign it to a group Classify plants and animals presenting this in a range of ways - Venn diagrams, Carroll diagrams and keys Create an imaginary animal which has features from one or more groups KS1 LKS2 UKS2 changes (Summer) • obsthe fou • obsweathe Summer varies.
-Key Learnin In the UK, longest at m can name the four seasons and identify when in the year they occur.
-Can describe weather in difference seasons over a year.
-Can describe days as being long (in time) in the summer and shorter in the winter.
-Can describe other features that change through the year Use their evidence gathered to describe the general types of Check progress against Applying (including enquiries) objectives and plan investigations to meet gaps. er t Spare half term to catch up.
+Can use classification materials to identify unknown plants and animals Can create classification keys Can give a number of why an animal belongs to a particular group local area studied regularly, describing the key features that helped them d Classify seeds in a range of ways including by how they are dispersed Create a new species of flowering plant Use secondary sources to research the characteristics of animals that belong to a group Use information about the characteristics of an unknown animal or plant to assign it to a group Classify plants and animals presenting this in a range of ways - Venn diagrams, Carroll diagrams and keys Create an imaginary animal which has features from one or more groups KS1 LKS2 UKS2 changes (Summer) observe changes across the four seasons observe and describe weather associated with Summer and how day length varies.
+Key Learning In the UK, the day length is longest at mid-summer (about 16 identify when i occur.
+Can describe we seasons over a Can describe of Can describe of Change through lays as being longer e summer and winter. other features that th the year ence gathered to eneral types of hanges in day Spare half term to catch up.
 Check progress against Applying (including enquiries) objectives and plan investigations to meet gaps.
+Spare half term to catch up.
+Check progress against Applying (including enquiries) objectives and plan investigations to meet gaps.

-The weather also changes with Jse their evidence to describe
+The weather also changes with Use their evidence to describe

 the seasons.
-In the UK, it is usually s ome other features of their
+In the UK, it is usually

-colder and rainier in Winter and urroundings, themselves,
+surroundings, themselves,

-hotter and dryer in the Summer. nimals, plants that change over
+animals, plants that change over

-The change in weather causes t he seasons
+the seasons

-many other changes; some Demonstrate their knowledge in
+Demonstrate their knowledge in

-examples are numbers of lifferent ways e.g. making a
+different ways e.g. making a

-minibeasts found outside, seed veather forecast video, writing
+weather forecast video, writing

 and plant growth, leaves on trees

-easonal artwork
+seasonal artwork

 people.
+Seasonal artwork

 Key vocabulary

 Weather (sunny, rainy, windy,

 snowy etc.), seasons (Winter,

 Summer, Spring, Autumn), sun,

 sunrise, sunset, day length

 Applying (including enquiries)

 Collect information about the

 weather regularly throughout the

 year

 Present this information in table

 and charts to compare the

 weather across the seasons

 Collect information, regularly

 throughout the year, of features

 that change with the seasons e.g.

 plants, animals, humans

 Present this information in

 different ways to compare the

 seasons

 Gather data about day length

 regularly throughout the year and

 present this to compare the

 seasons

-Children will absorbed

 Children will observe the

 frequency of animals/minibeasts

 in our outdoor areas (pond,

 moorland, forest, river) at

 different points in the season.
 This

 data can be shared within COGL.

 Through our Garden School

 curriculum, children will learn that

 different vegetables are planted at

 different times of the year.